amandoescoding/Project-ERJ/README.md

 <h2>Credits:</h2>

-amantr223: 3D Modelling exterior and interior of aircraft, UV Maps, texturing
+Itsdeboss: 3D Modelling exterior and interior of aircraft, UV Maps, texturing

 simpilot001: Working on datarefs and manipulators for the cockpit